 As the season comes to end, most endurance cyclists are taking a bit of time off for recovery (seriously don’t skip this!) and then beginning their base season training for the next year.
 Base training can vary by the athlete, but the main goal is to establish the base fitness required for a successful season.
 Traditionally, endurance athletes would just pile on the miles and try to fit in as much time as possible.
 Recently over the last few years we have seen athletes changing that model and started including more intensity through threshold intervals, traditionally 2 x 20 minutes at ~95% of threshold, and a bit less volume.
-Including some sub-threshold intensity is good, but what I see most endurance athletes missing is a good weight training program throughout the base program to build strength.
+Including some sub-threshold intensity is good, learning how to jump higher will also generally improve all sport performances but what I see most endurance athletes missing is a good weight training program throughout the base program to build strength.

 “Whoa there buddy!
 Endurance athletes are typically skinny, bird chested guys.
 We don’t need weights!”
 Who couldn’t forget this IMBA ad.